MicrosoftDocs/fabric-docs/docs/workload-development-kit/multitasking.md

    canDestroy: Action<never>;

    /*OnDestroy event is triggered when the tab is closed.
-The event contains the id of the tab being destroyed.
+The event contains the ID of the tab being destroyed.
 The OnDestroy handler gives the artifact the opportunity to do some cleanup work.*/

    onDestroy: Action<never>;

-   /*OnDelete event is triggered when the artifact which has been opened is deleted.The event contains the id of the artifact being deleted. just to tell the extension the current artifact is deleted.*/
+   /*OnDelete event is triggered when the artifact which has been opened is deleted.The event contains the ID of the artifact being deleted. just to tell the extension the current artifact is deleted.*/

    onDelete: Action<never>;